 Increasing the number of virtual CPUs (cores and sockets) will usually provide a performance improvement though that is heavily dependent on the use of the VM.
-Multi-threaded applications will of course benefit from a large number of virtual CPUs, as for each virtual cpu you add, Qemu will create a new thread of execution on the host system.
+Multi-threaded applications will of course benefit from a large number of virtual CPUs, as for each virtual cpu you add, QEMU will create a new thread of execution on the host system.
 If you're not sure about the workload of your VM, it is usually a safe bet to set the number of Total cores to 2.

-It is perfectly safe if the overall number of cores of all your VMs is greater than the number of cores on the server (e.g., 4 VMs with each 4 cores on a machine with only 8 cores).
-In that case the host system will balance the Qemu execution threads between your server cores, just like if you were running a standard multi-threaded application.
+It is perfectly safe if the overall number of cores of all your VMs is greater than the number of cores on the server (for example, 4 VMs each with 4 cores (= total 16) on a machine with only 8 cores).
+In that case the host system will balance the QEMU execution threads between your server cores, just like if you were running a standard multi-threaded application.
 However, Proxmox VE will prevent you from starting VMs with more virtual CPU cores than physically available, as this will only bring the performance down due to the cost of context switches.